Making the perfect first-year roommate match

 Much of their job at that point was reading between the lines to truly understand each student.

 “When you read something like ‘I’m messy but I want a clean room,’ you have to think seriously about what the student is really saying,” Arevalo said.
 “When I was a freshman, I wrote, ‘I’m cool with anyone.’
 I gave them nothing to work with.
 But they got me.
 I had an incredible match my freshman year.”

 “We want everyone to be 100 percent honest,” Norder said, “but that’s hard to do.”

-Inevitably, there are complaints that start when students learn to which residence they have been assigned.
-Arevalo and Norder don’t mind the resulting phone calls, but they prefer to hear from students themselves rather than parents.
+Inevitably, there are complaints that started when students learned to which residence they were assigned.
+Arevalo and Norder don’t mind the phone calls, but they prefer to hear from students themselves rather than parents.

 Most often, the concern is about being assigned to a four-class dorm rather than a first-year residence.
 Since both spent their first years in four-class residences – Roble for Norder and Norcliffe for Arevalo – they’re versed in reassuring students about the advantages of the experience.

 The two realize that not knowing the identities of their first-year roommates causes anxiety for some incoming students.
 But after experiencing the tradition themselves from both sides, they wouldn’t have it any other way.